(Disclosure: Some of the links below may be affiliate links)

 When comparing the reputation of DEGIRO vs eToro, DEGIRO has better reviews than eToro.
 But neither of them has a great reputation.

 To finish this comparison, here is a summary of the primary comparison points between the two services:

-There is some good and some bad with each of these two brokers. eToro has extra features for social trading and offers zero-commission fees.
-However, eToro is bad if you do not have USD to deposit on their accounts.
+There are some good and some bad with each of these two brokers. eToro has extra features for social trading and offers zero-commission fees.
+However, eToro is bad if you do not have USD to deposit in their accounts.
 Because of that, it will be more expensive than DEGIRO.

-You need to be careful about that because a lot of people do not realize that before they start depositing money on their account.
+You need to be careful about that because many people do not realize that before they start depositing money into their accounts.
 I would never use eToro unless I could directly deposit USD into my account.

-Also, eToro lacks in transparency and makes a lot of changes to their policies and fees without the proper information.
-Some of the things I have read about this make me wary about them.
+Also, eToro lacks transparency and makes a lot of changes to its policies and fees without the proper information.
+Some of the things I have read about this worry me.
 But I will let you form your own opinion.

 DEGIRO vs eToro Conclusion

 Everything you need to start investing in the stock market!
 Trade U.S. securities for as little as 2 EUR!